Lin-jun-xiang/pythonic-clean-code/README.md

     * [reference](#reference)

 ## Introduction
-* The purpose of this article is to improve the ability of Python Code, so that the code you write is more dazzling, reusable, maintainable, and highly readable
+* The purpose of this article is to improve the ability of Python Code, so that the code you write is more dazzling, reusable, maintainable and readable
-* The description in this article is not a best practice, but a combination of observations of multiple large-scale projects.
+* What this article describes is not a best practice, but a combination of observations from multiple large projects .
 * This article will describe
     * python code style
     * python design patterns